ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Assemblers/MaSuRCA.md

     It appears the do_consensus.sh to perform gapfilling is currently having an issue that should be fixed in new releases.
 This step can be performed manually.
 [See here for more information](https://github.com/alekseyzimin/masurca/issues/53)

   The assembly is correct but it hasn't been gap filled.
+This can occur on assemblies with lower levels of assembly coverage.